huggingface/transformers/docs/source/en/generation_strategies.md

 ## Watermarking

-The `generate()` supports watermarking the generated text by randomly marking a portion of tokens as "red" and "green".
+The `generate()` supports watermarking the generated text by randomly marking a portion of tokens as "green".
+When generating the "green" will have a small 'bias' value added to their logits, thus having a higher chance to be generated.
+The watermarked text can be detected by calculating the proportion of "green" tokens in the text and estimating how likely it is statictically to obtain that proportion for human-generated text.
 This watermarking strategy was proposed in the paper ["On the Reliability of Watermarks for Large Language Models"](https://arxiv.org/abs/2306.04634).
+For more information on the inner functioning of watermarking, it is recommended to refer to the paper.
-It can be used with any generative model in `tranformers` and does not require classification model to detect watermarking.

-To trigger watermarking, pass in a `WatermarkingConfig` with needed arguments, otherwise initialize `WatermarkingConfig` without overwriting arguments to use the default values.
-The watermarked text can be detected by using a `WatermarkDetector`.
+The watermarking can be used with any generative model in `tranformers` and does not require an extra classification model to detect watermarked text.
+To trigger watermarking, pass in a [`WatermarkingConfig`] with needed arguments as an argument to the
+`.generate()` method or add it to the [`GenerationConfig`].
+Watermarked text can be later detectes with a [`WatermarkDetector`].

 <Tip warning={true}>

-The `WatermarkDetector` internally relies on the proportion of "green" and "red" tokens, and whether generated text follows the coloring pattern.
+The WatermarkDetector internally relies on the proportion of "green" tokens, and whether generated text follows the coloring pattern.
 That is why it is recommended to strip off the prompt text, if it is much longer than the generated text.
 This also can have an effect when one sequence in the batch is a lot longer causing other rows to be padded.
+Additionally, the detectot must be initiated with the same watermark configuration used when generating.

 </Tip>

+Let's generate some text with watermarking.
+In the below code snippet, we set the bias to 2.5 which is a value that will be added to "green" tokens' logits.
+After generating watermarked text, we can pass it directly to the WatermarkDetector to check if the text is machine-generated (outputs `True` for machine-generted and `False` otherwise).

 ```python
 >>> from transformers import AutoTokenizer, AutoModelForCausalLM, WatermarkDetector, WatermarkingConfig